thibautquentinjacob/trading/trading-bot/README.md

 You will then be able to build the project using `npm run build`.
 You will find the generated code in the _dist_ folder.

-To run the project, change directory to the `dist` folder and type `node server.js`.
+To run the project, type `npm start`.

 ## Tests